sgrigorjev/bitbucket-pull-request-helper/README.md

 # bitbucket-pull-request-helper
-Bitbucket Pull-Request Helper.
-Show whitespaces in Bitbucket pull-requests
+User script to show whitespaces in Bitbucket pull-requests and branches diffs